alerest285/robotic_arm/README.md

 ## This Github repository is part of the C++ implementation from my Matura Thesis in Computer Science.
 > Microcontroller-Driven Robotic Arm with Software Integration
 >> Supervisor: Professor Christoph Vogel

+### Abstract
+This paper exhibits the design and construction of a six-degrees-of-freedom robot arm using consumer electronics and affordable materials in order to emulate the positioning capabilities of an industrial robot arm.
+To achieve this, an optimal mechanical prototype is modeled and built, using servo motors as the main actuators.
+Furthermore, two mathematical control methods are proposed: a trigonometric exact inversion and an approximate local inversion via derivatives.
+These methods are implemented into an open source C++ library.
+The implementation successfully performed an inverse kinematic analysis, allowing for two-dimensional trajectory control and pivoting of the end-effector using input devices.
+A series of user interface and stability tests were conducted with positive results in precision and repeatability in most scenarios.

 ## 4.6.1 Software Architecture